Supervisor/supervisor/docs/configuration.rst

   activity log.
 One of ``critical``, ``error``, ``warn``, ``info``, ``debug``, ``trace``, or ``blather``.
-Note that at log level ``debug``, the supervisord log file will record the stderr/stdout output of its child processes and extended info info about process state changes, which is useful for debugging a process which isn't starting properly.
+Note that at log level ``debug``, the supervisord log file will record the stderr/stdout output of its child processes and extended info about process state changes, which is useful for debugging a process which isn't starting properly.
 See also: :ref:`activity_log_levels`.